-Script Tasks API
+Script task API

 Creating a script task

-handler API
+Handler API

-Example script tasks
+Sample script tasks

 The script retrieves the variable with the identifier "testVariable", multiplies it by itself, and assigns the result to a new variable "result":

-Calling REST services in a script task
+Calling Rest services in a script task

-Call documentation: [Rest] Calling external REST services (ScriptCode)
+Invocation documentation: [Rest] Calling external REST services (ScriptCode)

 The only change compared to the above documentation is the configuration file.